diego-schivo/janilla-conduit/README.md

 mvn compile exec:java -pl testing
 ```

-or launch the testing project from the IDE.
+or launch the `janilla-conduit-testing` project from the IDE.

-Then navigate to `http://localhost:8080/`, select some tests and click Run, then wait for test color to change to either green (test succeeded) or red (test failed).
+Then navigate to <http://localhost:8080/>, select some tests and click Run, then wait for test color to change to either green (test succeeded) or red (test failed).